Related Topics

 Where can you get the Medicare-covered pneumonia vaccine?

 If you’re over the age of 65, getting your vaccines is an important part of healthy aging—and they also help ensure the health of your friends and family.
-If you haven’t received your pneumonia or other vaccines, check with your Medicare provider about where you can get them or visit Vaccines.gov.
+If you haven’t received your pneumonia or other vaccines, check with your Medicare provider about where you can get them or visit the CDC website.
 You can usually get vaccines at your doctor’s office or at your local clinic or pharmacy.

 Sources